When you buy through our links, we may earn a commission. Products or services may be offered by an affiliated entity. Learn more.

 - Obesity: A 10% increase in body weight makes a person six times as likely to develop moderate to severe OSA.
 By contrast, losing 10% of your body weight can reduce the number of lapses in breathing per hour by 26%.

 - Sex: Men are more likely to develop OSA throughout young and middle adulthood.
-Once women experience menopause, however, they are equally as likely to have OSA.
-Among men and women with a similar body mass index, men tend to experience more severe symptoms.
+Once women experience menopause, however, they’re equally as likely to have OSA.
+Among men and women with a similar body mass index (BMI), men tend to experience more severe symptoms.

 - Age: OSA becomes more common as people age.
 For example, research suggests that 10% of men between 30 and 40 have OSA, while 30% of men over 80 have the disorder.
 This increased risk could be the result of less time spent in deep sleep, which tends to occur naturally with age.

-- Race and Ethnicity: Studies have found people of Black, Hispanic, Chinese, and American Indian descent face a slightly higher OSA risk.
-These differences in risk might be due to differences in the anatomy of the face.
+- Race and ethnicity: Studies have found people of Black, Hispanic, Chinese, and Native American descent face a slightly higher OSA risk.

 Central Sleep Apnea

-Central sleep apnea (CSA) is caused by the brainstem failing to properly regulate breathing during sleep.
-Although CSA also involves lapses in breathing during sleep, its causes and risk factors are very different from those for OSA:
+CSA is caused by the brainstem failing to properly regulate breathing during sleep.
+Although CSA also involves lapses in breathing during sleep, its causes and risk factors are very different from those for OSA.
+Congestive heart failure and problems at high altitude can both be precursors to developing CSA, as can opioid use.

-Like adults, children can experience both obstructive sleep apnea and central sleep apnea.
+Like adults, children can have sleep apnea, both OSA and CSA.
 Several factors increase a child’s risk of developing OSA :

 - Obesity